Dasharo/docs/docs/osf-trivia-list/dts.md

 !!! tip

-    If the automatic log submission does not work in your case, you can view and copy the logs manually from `/tmp/logs/dts*.log`, `/var/local/dts-err*.log` and `/var/local/flashrom.log`.
+    If the automatic log submission does not work in your case, you can view and copy the archive with logs manually from `/tmp/logs/*.tar.gz` or if the archive wasn't created you can copy logs themselves from `/tmp/logs/dts*.log` and `/var/local/*.log`.
 Depending on your platform configuration and connection method there might be different amount of files e.g.

     ```sh
     bash-5.2# ls /tmp/logs/